unrealwork/atsd-use-cases/USMortality/README.md

   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

+1) Same structure as for the query directly above, but 2 metrics are specified: `cdc.pneumonia_and_influenza_deaths` AND `cdc.all_deaths`.
+2) `JOIN` merges records with the same entity, tags, and time.
+3) A derived metric `pni.value/tot.value` is calculated to show a percentage of the part to the total number of deaths.
+4) Only weeks with more than 1 pneumonia and influenza deaths are selected with the `AND pni.value > 1` condition.

 `OUTER JOIN` can help find all instances when a city failed to report `pneumonia_and_influenza_deaths` (no data).

 ```sql